niqodea/lasso.nvim/README.md

 # lasso.nvim

 A Neovim plugin that lets you mark files for easy access, manage a set of terminals, and quickly switch between them.
-A lightweight [Harpoon](https://github.com/ThePrimeagen/harpoon) alternative.
+A lightweight alternative to [Harpoon](https://github.com/ThePrimeagen/harpoon).

 ## Installation